abcsFrederick/LinearRegression/docs/slideNotes.md

 ### Slide 1

-* This is a data set I made up to show how least squares regression works.
+* Our first example data set consists of the size of female sand fleas and the number of eggs she is carrying.
 * The regression line here minimizes the error terms - that is, the distance from each point to the regression line.

 ### Slide 2